jan25/draw43/README.md

 # draw43

 Yet another 14 Feb project.
 This time it is 2D line drawing with Fourier series.
-Drawing a rose isn't a bad idea.

 The input to the program is a svg file, which gets transformed to Fourier series and gets fed to a drawing program.
 It then simulates series as epicycles.

-See a rose being drawn here: <TODO LINK> with debug param.
+Drawing a rose isn't a bad idea.
+See it here: <TODO LINK> with debug param.

 ## Fourier